-While the "big eight" allergens are the most common allergenic foods, people may be allergic to other substances as well.
-In addition to food allergens, some ingredients such as sulfur based preservatives (sulfites), lactose, FD&C Yellow 5 (Tartrazine), gluten, and monosodium glutamate (MSG) are ingredients of concern that may result in an adverse reaction in susceptible individuals.
-FSIS is concerned about all foods or food ingredients that may cause adverse health effects.
+Establishments are required to declare all ingredients on the label.
+While the "Big Eight" allergens are the most common allergenic foods, people may have adverse reactions to other substances as well.
+Consumption of some ingredients, such as sulfur-based preservatives (sulfites), lactose, FD&C Yellow 5 (Tartrazine), gluten, and monosodium glutamate (MSG), may result in an adverse reaction in certain susceptible individuals, yet they are not considered allergens.